Dimensionality Reduction

 UMAP

 To visualize the cell clusters, there are a few different dimensionality reduction techniques that can be helpful.
-The most popular methods include t-distributed stochastic neighbor embedding (t-SNE) and Uniform Manifold Approximation and Projection (UMAP) techniques.
+The most popular methods include:

-Both methods aim to place cells with similar local neighborhoods in high-dimensional space together in low-dimensional space.
-These methods will require you to input number of PCA dimentions to use for the visualization, we suggest using the same number of PCs as input to the clustering analysis.
+Each method aims to place bins with similar local neighborhoods in high-dimensional space together in low-dimensional space.
+These methods will require you to input the number of PCA dimensions to use for the visualization, we suggest using the same number of PCs as input to the clustering analysis.
 Here, we will proceed with the UMAP method for visualizing the clusters.

 # Run UMAP